propellerlabsio/meteor-ui5-website/README.md

 #### Backlog

-1. Convert all demo info texts and make all future help files and tutorials use markdown.
-Create custom UI5 control to use [Remarkable library](https://github.com/jonschlinkert/remarkable) for displaying markdown in UI5 pages.

-##### Compare Models

-1. Abstract away identical filter / sorter building code from different controllers into utility class to better highlight what's actually different and relevant to the model code.
+1. Abstract away identical filter / sorter building code from different Compare Model controllers into utility class to better highlight what's actually different and relevant to the model code.
-1. Write Compare Models info texts / focus code explaining demos and highlighting just the differences.

-##### General

 1. Make our code work with UI5 debug sources turned on or off.
 Currently if on it fails looking for "-dbg" versions of our source files  [Issue 2](https://github.com/propellerlabsio/meteor-ui5-experimental/issues/2).
-1. Automatically incorporate this README into the welcome page.
+1. Automatically incorporate this README into the demo site.

 #### Planned